 At Ampjar, you can re-use your Instagram content in email campaigns that are built for you in a few easy clicks.
-On top of this, we make it easy to grow your reach by collaborating with other brands through Amplify.
+On top of this, we make it easy to grow your reach by collaborating with other brands through our Curated Communities.
 Instead of paying for ads on feeds that people can just scroll past, and dealing with the ever-increasing cost of achieving the reach and conversions you desire, Ampjar prices email ads based on the host’s subscriber size and engagement.
 Prices are fixed and algorithmically determined.

 We love keeping a look out for major social media and marketing trends, so do drop us a FB message if you have any questions you’d like us to address in our blog!

 You may also like